 You now have some firestarters with a kick!
 You’ve basically created the beginnings of a candle.
 Once a flame has been introduced, the wick (cotton ball) is the fire carrier and the wax (petroleum jelly) is the burn agent.
 And like a candle, as long as there is an agent, the wick doesn’t just burn away.
-So you have a long-lasting fire starter that starts in an instant with a few sparks from fire steel (like the one here) or a lighter or another spark-generator.
-And what really makes this a great fire starting tinder is that it is essentially waterproof.
+So you have a long-lasting fire starter that starts in an instant with a few sparks from fire steel or a lighter or another spark-generator.
+And what really makes this a great fire-starting tinder is that it is essentially waterproof.
 As long as your whole cotton ball is covered in goo, you can start it in the rain!
 And because it burns so easily, yet slowly, you can even start it in wind.
 A hurricane-force wind just might cause a problem, but mild breezes that might make starting a fire a problem will not be a problem for this tinder.

 This is exceptionally great to use with a Rocket Stove.
 Place it inside the stove, light it, and begin feeding the stove with sticks.
 Because it doesn’t burn out quickly, you’ve got time!

 1. Emergency Fishing Kit – includes fishing line, hooks, weights, lures

 2. Emergency Fire Starting Kit – include matches and tinder.
-Glue sandpaper to the bottle top or bottom.
+Glue sandpaper to the bottle’s top or bottom.
 This isn’t waterproof, but water resistant.

 3. Emergency Sewing Kit – fill with a bobbin of thread, some needles, safety pins, straight pins, etc.